 Yet another project by the US Army Corps of Engineers, Lake Allatoona was built mainly for flood control and hydropower generation, but also for fish and wildlife management and water supply.

-In fact, until now, it provides drinking water to the Cherokee, Cobb, and Bartow Counties.
+In fact, it provides drinking water to the Cherokee, Cobb, and Bartow Counties to this day.

 It’s probably second to Lake Lanier in terms of the number of visitors, with nearly 7 million visitors a year.